Maia-Everett/lintian.eu/_posts/2024-06-01-warcraft-retrospective-28.md

 > Our sacred grove is being desecrated!

 ...But meanwhile, the satyrs are getting persistent in their attacks on my expansion.
 So I take out their base (whose defenses include a Skeleton King) with my army led by a supercharged Illidan, before heading to the corner of the map where Tichondrius patiently waits in a company of doomguards and infernals.
-Only Illidan can damage Tichondrius, and he tears through the poor dreadlord in a matter of seconds while his army distracts the remaining demons.
+Only Illidan can damage Tichondrius, and he tears through the poor dreadlord in a matter of seconds while his army distracts the rest of the demons.
 Mission complete.

 {% figure [caption:"Dryads are immune to magic, which lets them completely no-sell most of the magical nastiness of doomguards and infernals.
 That's probably why they lasted the longest."] %}
 ![A Destiny of Flame and Sorrow](/assets/wr/20240527231946_1.jpg)